billkidwell/aws-node-typescript-kinesis/README.md

 - send a HTTP POST request to the sender lambda with a JSON payload

 ## Acknowledgements
-Adapted from Miguel Frazao's (SQS Standard example)[https://github.com/serverless/examples/tree/master/aws-node-typescript-sqs-standard].
+Adapted from Miguel Frazao's [SQS Standard example](https://github.com/serverless/examples/tree/master/aws-node-typescript-sqs-standard).